AverWasTaken/averGPT/README.md

 > fin (prompt) | Example, "fin what is the meaning of life?"

-### Note, GPT 3.5 does have a token limit of 4,097 tokens for the txt file you upload.
+### Note, GPT 3.5 does have a token limit of 4,097 tokens for the questions you ask.
 This includes the 500 token response it may choose to send.

 ## Dont understand [tokens?](https://platform.openai.com/tokenizer)